 By Cars.com Staff

 Equipped with a front-mounted engine and front-wheel drive, the New Beetle is based on the platform used for Volkswagen's Golf model.
-Standard alloy wheels measure 16 inches in diameter, but 17-inch wheels are available.
+Standard alloy wheels measure 16 inches in diameter, but 17-inch wheels are available on SE Beetles.
+Both are new designs for 2008.
 A power sunroof is optional.
+Fog lights and rain-sensing wipers are no longer offered.

 Interior A bubble-shaped roof gives the four-passenger New Beetle a strong visual kinship to the original model, which first reached the U.S. in 1949.
 Unfortunately, this design also infringes on rear headroom, and backseat legroom is limited.
 The rear seatback folds down for additional storage space.